pavithrar020/ramakrishnan_pavithra_ezu/README.md

 - Integrate advanced filtering and search functionality for courses.
 - Improve reporting and analytics capabilities with dynamic charts and graphs.
 - Deploy to a production environment using tools like Gunicorn and Nginx.

----

-This project is a robust foundation for managing course-related data, offering scalability and customization options for future needs.